DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_alpha-beta-peer-reviews.md

 You’ll need to make time to read any artefacts shared in advance.
 Plus, time for the peer review itself.

-Similar to a service assessment, it is the lead assessor's responsibility to manage the agenda and timings, then review and share the report.
+Similar to a service assessment, it's the lead assessor's responsibility to manage the agenda and timings, then review and share the report.

 You’ll write a report with the rest of the panel, documenting what the team has done well and what the team need to explore.